All Animal Services codes can be viewed online in Municode, Chapter Six.

-The city reminds residents of ordinances that protect pets and people from danger.
-All dogs and cats 4 months and older must be registered with the City of Irving.
-The cost of pet registration is $5–$15, depending on whether the pet is sterilized and has a microchip.
-Instructions for pet registration can be found at cityofirving.org/animal-services.
-The city’s leash law makes it illegal for animals to run free in the city limits, even with an owner present (unless at city dog park).
-Dogs must be restrained using a properly fitting leash, chain, collar or harness that is being held by the owner at all times.
+The city's leash law makes it illegal for animals to be at large (running free, unrestrained) within the city limits, even with an owner present (unless inside the city's dog park).
+Dogs must be restrained using a properly fitted leash, chain, collar, or harness that is being held by the owner at all times.

-The city also has a ban on unattended tethered dogs.
+The city has a ban on unattended tethered dogs.
 Only responsible pet owners who maintain direct physical control are allowed to tether their dogs.
 This means the owner must be outside with the dog and near enough to exercise control over the animal at all times in the event it should become necessary to protect an animal or human from harm.
-Residents also are reminded that it is against the law to leave an unsupervised animal in a parked vehicle.
-Unattended pets can be impounded.

 The penalty for violating any of these city ordinances could result in a fine of up to $2,000.
 For more information, contact Irving Animal Services at (972) 721-2256.